EnriquePernia/Terraform-Examples/README.md

 | `terraform apply <Plan Name>` | This allow us to apply a saved plan (No confirmation needed) |
 | `terraform apply -auto-aprove` | Apply without confirmation |
 | `terraform -chdir=<DIR> apply` | Apply in DIR directory |

+## Wiki

+- Removing terraform state lock can lead to errors.
+If you dont lock your state when applying, anyone can modify it, so the resources you deploy are not the same as the ones at the final deployment.